DavidBuchanan314/anubis_offload/README.md

 difficulty 6 (256x harder than difficulty 4) takes tens of milliseconds on GPU (tested on an RX 6700 XT).

-I also used an optimized mining algorithm, so that the inner loop only has to re-process the last SHA256 block rather than the whole message.
+I also used an optimized mining algorithm, so that the inner loop only has to re-process the last SHA256 block rather than the whole message (this alone should give a 9x speedup over the naive algorithm).

 To use it, install `tamperscript.js` with tampermonkey (or similar userscript tool) and then run `python3 offloadd.py`.
 Anubis checks in your browser should be virtually instantaneous now.